tedliosu/esp8266_sensor_server/README.md

 ```

 5. **Upload the Sketch**
+    - Unplug and replug the programmer along with the ESP-01S module back into your computer
-   Compile and upload the sketch from this repository to the ESP-01S module while it is still connected to your computer.
+    - Compile and upload the sketch from this repository to the ESP-01S module

 6. **Reconnect the ESP-01S to the Circuit**
     - Unplug the USB programmer from your computer, remove the ESP-01S module, and reinsert it into the circuit constructed in Step 1.